OSRL-Liam/Oceansmap-flowDiagram/README.md

-# Oceansmap Process Checklist
+# Oceansmap Process Checklist (Styled Version)

-This is a simple browser-based aide memoire for oil spill modellers.
+This is a styled browser-based aide memoire for oil spill modellers.

 ## Features
-- Interactive flow diagram (using Mermaid.js)
+- Interactive flow diagram (using Mermaid.js, forest theme)
-- Checklist to tick off steps
+- Styled checklist with hover effects and strikethrough on completion
 - Progress saved in local browser storage
+- Responsive layout for better readability

 ## Hosting
 1. Push this repo to GitHub.